wolkenarchitekt/ampache-docker/README.md

 docker-compose exec ampache bash -c "chgrp www-data /media && chmod g+w /media"
 ```

+When creating a catalog, use `/media` as path which points to your mounted media files.

 ## Running on ARM

 The automated builds for the official repo are now built for linux/amd64, linux/arm/v7 and linux/arm64.